Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 Always monitor changes.
 If your mask changes in texture, smell, or color, discard it.
 These changes indicate that it may be ineffective or harmful, even if it's before the expiration date.

-2. using mask on wet skin
+2. Using masks on wet skin

 Applying masks on wet skin can dilute their active ingredients, reducing their effectiveness.
 Water weakens the concentration of these ingredients, leading to uneven application and reduced absorption, which ultimately affects the product’s performance.